pranjalbareth/devlog-sstc-12146/content/pages/blog/post-3.md

 excerpt: >-
   What is Competitive Programming ?
 Why is everyone doing it ?
 Why it's so hyped?
-We have included everything from getting started, helpful tips, articles & list of toolsmay help you in competition.
-Form CODEJAM, CODEVITA, Weekly Matches to Single Round Matches (SRMs), everything.
+We have included everything from getting started, helpful tips, articles & list of tools i.e. may help you in competition.
 layout: post
 ---